 MIP location in the manufacturing and Inspection flow chart or the AIV flow chart.

+KIP/MIP shall be performed by Supplier’s Product Assurance

 Specific requirements for assembly and integration

 Control of temporary installations and removals

 The supplier shall ensure the control of flight items which are temporarily removed or non-flight items which are temporarily installed to facilitate assembly, integration, testing, handling or preservation of the end item.